matejtarca/FullstackJSTaskT9/README.md

 ```
 To open the interactive cypress window use `npm run cypress open`

+## Possible future improvements
+- Connect all three groups of tests with CI/CD and Github Actions
+- Implement new parameter for API to specify maximum number of generated words, and make the setting available in the UI
+- Refactor the code to use TypeScript (especially API)

 ---
 *This project was created as part of an interview process*